Adidas begins marathon turnaround in North America

 OUTLOOK TOO CONSERVATIVE?

-Adidas shares, which have already risen almost a third this year on signs of improved performance, pared early gains to trade up 1.2 percent by 1105 GMT, outperforming a slightly weaker German blue-chip index .GDAXI.
+Adidas shares, which have already risen almost a third this year on signs of improved performance, pared early gains to trade up 1.2 percent by 1105 GMT, outperforming a slightly weaker German blue-chip index.

 Adidas shares trade at 21 times forward earnings, still at a discount to Nike on almost 26 times.